dblohm7/dblohm7.github.com/source/_posts/2013-02-15-plugin-hang-ui-on-aurora.markdown

 If you're interested in helping to test this feature, please install Nightly and try the repro from [bug 834127](https://bugzilla.mozilla.org/show_bug.cgi?id=834127#c0).
 When the Plugin Hang UI fires, try to move around the Plugin Hang UI as well as the other windows on your desktop, including Firefox.
-If the windows change the Z-order differently from the way that I have observed here, please try to generate some steps to reproduce, drop me a line (aklotz on `#perf` or MoCo email) and let me know what's going on.
+If the Z-order changes differently from the way that I have observed here, please try to generate some steps to reproduce, drop me a line (aklotz on `#perf` or MoCo email) and let me know what's going on.
 Thanks!